Miftau/Heart-Disease-Predictor-Devtown/README.md

 flask-mail
 python-dotenv
 plotly
+requests
+supabase
+groq
+openai
+flask-cors
+flask-limiter
+bcrypt
+pyjwt
 ```

 **Keep the app always-on**

 * Add a `/health` endpoint (already included).
-* Use an external uptime monitor (UptimeRobot, Cron-job.org) to ping `https://your-app.onrender.com` every 5–10 minutes.
+* Use an external uptime monitor (UptimeRobot, Cron-job.org) to ping `https://your-app.onrender.com  ` every 5–10 minutes.
 This is the most reliable method for free hosting.
 * Optional: self-ping thread *may* be used but is less reliable on some hosts.

 **Render-specific tips**